tema-skakun/skillfactory_rds/README.md

     Analyse nominative variables and eliminate those that do not affect the predicted value.
     Formulate conclusions regarding the quality of the data and the variables that we will use in the further construction of the model.

 ## module 3.
-Project for TripAdvisor:
+Project for TripAdvisor

 ### Task:
 One of the company's problems is dishonest restaurants that inflate their ratings.
 One way to find such restaurants is to build a model that predicts the restaurant's rating.
 If the model's predictions are very different from the actual result, then perhaps the restaurant is not playing fair and should be checked out.